panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 When normalizing `drink`, luckily the combining character sequence `'e\u0301'` has a canonical form `'é'`.
 So `drink.normalize().length` contains the expected `4` symbols.

-Unfortunately, normalization is not an universal solution.
-Long combining character sequences not always have canonical equivalents in one symbol.
-Let's see such case:
+Unfortunately, normalization is not a universal solution.
+Long combining character sequences do not always have canonical equivalents in one symbol.
+Let's see such a case:

 ```javascript
 const drink = 'cafe\u0327\u0301';